-If a comment follows the value field is present, it must be preceded by a slash ('/', decimal 47 or hexadecimal 2F).
+If a If a comment follows the value field, it must be preceded by a slash ('/', decimal 47 or hexadecimal 2F).
 A space between the value and the slash is strongly recommended.
 The comment may contain any of the restricted set of ASCII text characters, decimal 32 through 126 (hexadecimal 41 through 7E).
 The ASCII control characters with decimal values less than 32 (including the null, tab, carriage return, and line feed characters), and the delete character (decimal 127 or hexadecimal 7F) must not appear anywhere within a keyword record.
-The value shall be the ASCII text representation of a string or constant, in the format specified in §4.2.
-The comment may contain any ASCII text.